kelllyy101/expense_py/README.md

 Upon launching the CLI, display a colored title: "ExpensePy - The Best Expense Tracker App."
 ### Main Menu:

-After the title, present the main menu options:
+1. After the title, present the main menu options:
 "1.
 Add Expense 💸💰"
 "2.
 View Expenses 👀📜"
 "3.
 Adjust Budget 📊✏️"
 "4.
 Exit Tracker 👋"
 Navigation Loop:

-Use a loop to continuously prompt the user for their choice until they choose to exit.
+2. Use a loop to continuously prompt the user for their choice until they choose to exit.
 Adding Expense

-Get Expense Details:
+3.Get Expense Details:
 When the user selects "1" from the main menu, prompt for:
 Expense name
-Expense amount (with validation for positive numbers) Select Expense Category:
+Expense amount (with validation for positive numbers)

+4. Select Expense Category:
 Display the list of expense categories.
 Prompt the user to select a category by entering a number within the valid range (1-10).

-Expense Object Creation:
+5.Expense Object Creation:
 Create an Expense object with the provided name, validated amount, and selected category.
 Save the expense to the CSV file.
 Viewing Expenses

-Display Expenses by Category:
+6. Display Expenses by Category:
 When the user selects "2" from the main menu, read and parse the CSV file.
 Group expenses by category and calculate the total amount spent in each category.
 Calculate Total Spent:

-Calculate the total amount spent across all categories.
+7. Calculate the total amount spent across all categories.

-Remaining Budget and Budget Per Day:
+8.Remaining Budget and Budget Per Day:
 Calculate the remaining budget based on the initial budget and total spent.
 Calculate the budget per day based on the remaining budget and days left in the month.

-Display Results:
+9. Display Results:
 Display the grouped expenses with category totals.
 Show the total spent this month.
 Display remaining budget, budget per day, and corresponding color-coded messages based on budget status.
 Adjusting Budget

-Prompt for New Budget:
+10. Prompt for New Budget:
 When the user selects "3" from the main menu, prompt for a new budget amount.

-Validation and Update:
+11. Validation and Update:
 Use try-except to handle invalid input for the new budget (positive numbers only).
 If the input is valid, update the global budget variable.

-Exiting the App
+12.Exiting the App
    Exiting Prompt:
 When the user selects "4" from the main menu, display a goodbye message and exit the app.
 Prompt Continue: